OEM vs ODM: Working with Chinese Hotel Furniture Makers

 - Company data: MINGSUN internal profile (factory size: 10,000 ㎡; workforce: over 200 skilled workers)

-The latest trends for new idea hotel furniture | MINGSUN Ultimate Insights
+The latest trends for hotel lobby design in 2026 | MINGSUN Ultimate Insights

 Make an appointment with us today